rasoolims/ImageTranslate/README.md

 Currently, this code only works with one gpu.
 For working with multiple gpus, there are some known issues.
 Please do not use more gpus until further notice.

 ## Train Machine Translation
+Throughout this guideline, I use the small files in the _sample_ folder.
+Here the Persian and English files are parallel but the Arabic text is not!

 ### Training MASS from Scratch
 1. Collect raw text for languages.